DarkangelKid/rss/README.md

 Edit:Preferences:Editor:Display     - set column to 96.
 ```

-This allows allignment using indentation to be consistant.
+Using spaces allows allignment using indentation to be consistant.
 It also makes our github code
 readable.
 Tab now inserts three spaces.
-Backspace will also know it was a tab and delele 3.
+Backspace will also know it was a tab and delete three.

-If parameters to a function go over 96 characters width, aligned with single spaces.
+If parameters to a function go over 96 characters width, align with single spaces.

 ```
 int foobar2(int qux,